rfender/HL7-Search-Angular-Browserify/README.md

 ## Justification:

 The reasoning behind using [Browserify](http://browserify.org/) is to allow the use of CommonJS modules using require() to open up a world of possibilities in the npm repository.
 Specifically to use an HL7 parser.
+This was my first foray into node.js/CommonJS style of architecting an AngularJS application.
+Not sure what I think about it yet.